Somos tú y yo: Production

 Somos tú y yo was produced by Venevisión, who also owns the broadcast rights to all three seasons of the show.
 Each season was filmed in Caracas, both in interior and exterior places.
 Season two featured episodes filmed at the beaches of Coche Island, in Nueva Esparta State.

 The series aired in Latin America, Europe, Middle East and Asia.
 It premiered in Venezuela on June 27, 2007 and its pilot episode had approximately 5.9 million viewers.
 The second season ended on November 13, 2008 and its final episode had an audience of about 9.8 million, the largest audience received by any final episode of a series of Boomerang Latin America.

 The cast of Somos tú y yo: Un nuevo día (from left to right): Rosmeri Marval as Rosmeri Rivas, Víctor Drija as Victor Rodríguez, Sheryl Rubio as Sheryl Sánchez and Arán de las Casas as Aran Gutiérrez.

 The series was also acquired by several air and cable channels around the world, including Italy and the Philippines.
 Some of the leading channels were Boomerang Latin American, GMA Network, Univision, and RAI.

 After reaching record-breaking ratings in Latin America, Venevision International, the entertainment company owned by the Cisneros Group, along with DVI Productions, announced localized adaptations for China, Indonesia and Malaysia.

 Casting

-Sheryl Rubio was chosen by casting.
+Sheryl Rubio was selected by casting.
 The audition process lasted six months and tested the singing, dancing and acting abilities of each aspirant.
 Rubio, who had made special appearances as a child actress in television prior to Somos tú y yo, confessed that she had never taken acting classes up to that point.
 Víctor Drija was invited to audition by the series creator, Vladimir Pérez; eventually, he obtained the main role.
 Meanwhile, actress Rosmeri Marval, who plays Rosmery Rivas, was attending school in Caracas when the principal informed the students that there would be an audition; she decided to participate.

 Venevisión made an open casting to choose new characters for the second season.
 It began as a virtual casting that allowed people between the age 13 and 20 to participate.